-At Correct Capital Wealth Management, our Shrewsbury, MO financial planners and retirement consultants work with companies large and small to offer 401(k) plans that fit what their business needs and what their employees want.
-We do most of the work for you, so you can focus on growing your business while we focus on growing your and your employees' savings.
-Speak to a Correct Capital team member today at 314-930-401(k) or complete our online form to get started with establishing a 401(k) for your small business in Shrewsbury, MO.
+At Correct Capital Wealth Management, our Shrewsbury, MO financial advisors and retirement consultants work with companies large and small to offer customized and successful 401(k) plans.
+We do the financial and administrative work for you while you focus on making your business thrive.
+Call Correct Capital today at 314-930-401(k) or complete our online form to get started with establishing a 401(k) for your small business in Shrewsbury, MO.

-Setting up and operating a 401(k) for a small business in Shrewsbury, MO has numerous benefits, for you, your workers, and your business's bottom line:
+Setting up and maintaining a 401(k) for a small business in Shrewsbury, MO has numerous benefits, for employers, your workers, and your business goals alike:

-- Tax benefits — Both businesses and employees can reduce their tax liability with a 401(k) plan.
-Matching contributions employers make are tax deductible to the extent that the contributions are not more than the annual corporate tax deduction limit on employer contributions, which is 25% of covered payroll.
-The federal government also offers tax credits when employers first set up a 401(k) plan, and if the employer offers automatic enrollment.
-Employee contributions reduce their taxable income and their contributions grow tax free.
+- Tax deductions — Both employers and employees can reduce how much they owe in taxes with a 401(k) plan.
+Matching contributions employers make are tax deductible to the extent that the contributions do not surpass the yearly corporate tax deduction limit on employer contributions, as defined in section 404 of the Internal Revenue Code.
+The federal government also offers tax credits when companies first set up a 401(k) plan, and if the employer offers automatic enrollment.
+Employee contributions reduce their tax liability and their contributions grow tax free.

 - Increased employee retirement savings — A retirement account allows employees to feel more confident about how they'll spend their golden years.
-Greater financial security ultimately leads to more productivity.
+Greater financial security eventually leads to a more productive workforce.

-- Decreased liability — Employers assume a fiduciary responsibility to their employees when they offer retirement plans, which involves a wide range of investment savvy and obligations.
-If you work with an ERISA 3(38) Fiduciary provider to assist you with your small business's 401(k), most of that liability will be placed on them.
+- Decreased liability — Employers take on a fiduciary duty to their employees when they provide retirement plans, which involves a a deep level of investment knowledge and obligations.
+If you work with an ERISA 3(38) Fiduciary provider to set up and operate your small business's 401(k), most of that liability will be placed on them.

-- Simple administration — When you offer your small business 401(k) plan with a 3(16) administrator, they'll manage the vast majority of employee education, compliance, and administrative tasks for you, so you can benefit from the rewards of offering a plan without much nuisance.
-In addition, advisors can help with 401(k) payroll integration for further simplicity.
-If an employee moves to a new company, they can effortlessly rollover their 401(k) to an IRA or new 401(k) without much hassle to you.
+- Simple administration — When you offer your small business 401(k) plan with a 3(16) administrator, they'll take care of the critical tasks of employee education, compliance, and administrative tasks for you, so you can reap the rewards of offering a plan without much hassle.
+Moreover, advisors can help with 401(k) payroll integration for further simplicity.
+If an employee moves to a new company, they can effortlessly rollover their 401(k) to a new retirement account without much hassle to you.

 Types of 401(k) Plans That Can Help Your Small Business in Shrewsbury, MO

-In any 401(k) plan, employees can contribute through payroll deductions.
-Most 401(k)s offer a wide range of investments that may include mutual funds, index funds, bonds, and company stock.
+In any 401(k) plan, employees can contribute through money taken out of their paychecks.
+Most 401(k)s have many different investment options.
 Employers can make matching contributions as an added benefit to employees.
-Most 401(k) plans must meet strict nondiscrimination requirements, and are subject to yearly tests to ensure the plan doesn't favor highly compensated employees.
-The IRS mandates contribution limits each year; in 2023 the limit is $22,500, unless you are 50 or older, in which case you can contribute an additional $7,500 as a catch-up contribution.
+Most 401(k) plans must adhere to rigid nondiscrimination requirements, and perform annual tests to ensure the plan doesn't discriminate in favor of highly compensated employees.
+The IRS mandates contribution limits each year; in 2023 that is $22,500, unless you are 50 or older, in which case you can contribute an additional $7,500 as a catch-up contribution.

-Shrewsbury, MO businesses with multiple employees have a few different things to think about when setting up their 401(k) plan:
+Shrewsbury, MO companies with multiple employees have a few different options in how they set up their 401(k) plan:

-- Traditional vs. Roth 401(k) Deferrals — The key difference between traditional and Roth deferrals is when your employees pay taxes on their contributions.
-With a traditional deferral, contributions are tax-deferred, meaning it is pre-tax money, and the employee can then deduct the amount deposited from their taxable income.
-When the money is withdrawn it is taxed as ordinary income at the employee's tax rate at the time of withdrawal.
+- Traditional vs. Roth 401(k) Deferrals — The main difference between traditional and Roth deferrals is the tax benefits.
+With a traditional deferral, contributions are tax-deferred, meaning it is pre-tax money, lowering an employee's taxable income.
+Taxes are paid when the money is withdrawn.

-With Roth deferrals, contributions are made with money the employee's already paid taxes on, meaning the money grows tax-free and the savings and any gains can be withdrawn tax-free, so long as the plan participant has been contributing for at least five years and is 59-½ years old when the withdrawal is made.
-Roth 401(k)s are becoming more popular as they allow employees to diversify their tax exposure in retirement.
+With Roth deferrals, contributions are made with after-tax dollars, meaning the money grows tax-free and the savings and any gains can be withdrawn tax-free, as long as the plan participant has had the account for five years and is 59-½ years old when the money is taken out.
+Roth 401(k)s are becoming more popular as they allow plan participants to diversify their tax exposure in retirement.

 - Safe Harbor Provision — If you opt for this provision, as a business owner you would be obligated to make fully vested contributions to your employees' accounts.
 To meet Safe Harbor requirements, you have four options:

-- In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, regardless of whether the employee chooses to themselves.
+- In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, regardless of whether the employee decides to contribute to the plan.

 - With matching contributions, the employer must match 100% of each eligible employee's contributions up to 3% of their compensation, plus an additional 50% match on the next 2% of their compensation.